Australian Young Labor

 Australian Young Labor (AYL), also known as the Young Labor Movement or simply Young Labor, is the youth wing of the Australian Labor Party (ALP) representing all party members aged between 14 and 26.
 The organisation operates as a federation with independently functioning branches in all Australian states and territories which serve under the relevant state or territory branch of the federal Labor Party, often coming together during national conferences and federal elections.
-Young Labor is the oldest continuously operating youth wing of any political party in Australian history, being founded in 1926.
+Young Labor is the oldest continuously operating youth wing of any political party in Australian history, being first founded in 1920.

 Young Labor is very closely connected and integrated with its mother party, with many members of the organisation leading successful political careers after the fact.
 Former presidents of Young Labor have included former New South Wales Premier Bob Carr, current federal Minister for Employment and Workplace Relations Tony Burke, former Special Minister of State, Senator John Faulkner, former member for Maribyrnong and former federal Labor leader Bill Shorten, as well as various of state and federal ministers and MPs.

 Formation

+The first officially sanctioned Young Labor group was formed in Western Australia in March 1920 as the Young Labor League.

-The Labor Guild of Youth was established in Victoria in 1926.
-The first provisional meeting of the ALP's Youth Council was held in 1948.
+The Labor Guild of Youth was established in Victoria in 1926, followed by the Labor Guild of New South Wales the following year.
+The first provisional meeting of the ALP's National Youth Council was held in 1948 as an effort to revitalise Young Labor branches that had become dormant during World War II.
 By the 1960s most states had created young labor organisations, usually called the Young Labor Association (YLA).
-In the early 1970s there was a move to set up a national organisation.
-In 1971 leaders of several state YLAs met in Adelaide to set up a national body.
-The first conference was held in Adelaide in early 1972 and Bob McMullin was elected as first national president.
-Australian Young Labor (AYL) was included in the definition of the ALP in 1973.
+In the early 1970s there was a move to set up a permanent national organisation.
+In 1971 leaders of several state YLAs met in Adelaide to constitute a national body and the first conference was held in Adelaide in early 1972 with future federal parliamentarian Bob McMullan elected as the first national president.
+Australian Young Labor (AYL) was included in the constitution of the ALP in 1973.

 Ideology

-Australian Young Labor promotes a mix of social democracy and democratic socialism with a focus on issues relevant to younger Australians.
+Australian Young Labor promotes social democracy and democratic socialism with a focus on issues relevant to younger Australians.
 AYL advocates for social justice, aiming to reduce inequality and improve access to essential services like healthcare and education.
 It supports progressive policies on LGBTQIA+ rights, gender equality, Indigenous reconciliation, and multiculturalism.
 Environmental sustainability is a key concern, with AYL pushing for strong climate action and a transition to renewable energy.
 The organization also champions economic justice, advocating for fair wages, job creation, and workers’ rights, as well as the protection and expansion of public services, particularly in education and healthcare.
 AYL seeks to increase the political participation of young people and supports progressive foreign policy grounded in human rights and global cooperation.
 Although it aligns with ALP values, AYL often takes more progressive stances, reflecting the priorities of its younger membership.